AsianTaco/bias-model-test-bench/README.md

 conda env create -f environment.yml
 ```

-Initialize the package for the scripts using
+Then install as an editable package via

 ```bash
 pip install -e .
 ```

-If you are using a pure python/pip setup, make sure to have the correct python version installed (See `python_requires` field in the **setup.cfg** file).
+If you are using a pure python/pip setup, make sure to have the correct python version installed (See `requires-python` field in the **pyproject.toml** file).
 Then again, install all dependencies and the package using the above `pip` command.

 You can test the installation by running the example script